Cesar-M-Diaz/Tech-Prep-front/README.md

 This is the personal project developed during two weeks in the make it real bootcamp.
 Tech-prep is my way to contribute something to the community, it is a project to train technical concepts to become better developers.
-If you want to contribute to this educational tool please feel free to fork the repo and do some commits.
+If you want to contribute to this educational tool please feel free to clone the repo and do some commits.

 ## The project: